 Hazelnut milk has high antioxidants, therefore, helps in reducing the risk of cancer, heart attack, atherosclerosis, and diabetes (7).

 Pistachio milk is rich in unsaturated fatty acids, proteins, vitamin K, potassium, lutein.
 Magnesium present in pistachio helps in preventing cardiovascular disease, lowers blood lipid.
 The low cholesterol of pistachio helps in controlling the weight.
 Pistachio is also effective against many inflammatory diseases (8).

 Walnut milk is rich in vitamins, antioxidants, and omega 3 fats.
 This is again good for health and prevents diabetes and cancer.

 Sesame milk is obtained from sesame seeds and is rich in antioxidants, therefore, helps in preventing cancer and other degenerative diseases.
 Along with this sesame seeds are also low in cholesterol and antitumor and antiviral activity (9).

 Omega 3 fatty acids which are essential for a healthy heart, prevent cancer, diabetes, and strokes are the main component of flax milk.
 Flax milk is also having no cholesterol and lactose, therefore, helps in controlling weight and suitable during dieting.

 Hemp milk is rich in calcium, vitamin E, minerals.
 Iron, calcium, magnesium, zinc, and vitamin A content is higher than that of soy and rice milk, therefore, a better alternative to dairy milk and milk product (10).

 d.
 Sunflower milk

-Like other seed based milk, sunflower milk are also a good source of protein, fiber, and calcium.
+Like other seed-based milk, sunflower milk is also a good source of protein, fiber, and calcium.
 Rich in minerals like zinc, potassium, calcium, and selenium.
 Sunflower milk is also fortified with vitamins.